-Are you an independent landowner, or own a small lumber mill?
+Are you an independent landowner, or own a small DIY lumber mill?

 If so, you probably do not employ lumber graders, architects, or commercial home builders, but you still require lumber grading services to comply with local or state building codes.

 Common questions we receive are: